osism/ansible-collection-services/roles/openstackclient/README.rst

 Configure the system for installing OpenStackClient.
 Install dependencies, add the repository key and the repository itselfs.

-.. zuul:rolevar:: openstackclient_debian_repository_key
-   :default: 391A9AA2147192839E9DB0315EDB1B62EC4926EA

 The url from which you will get the package.

-.. zuul:rolevar:: openstackclient_debian_repository
+.. zuul:rolevar:: openstackclient_ubuntu_repository
    :default: deb
              http://ubuntu-cloud.archive.canonical.com/ubuntu
              {{ ansible_distribution_release }}-updates/
              {{ openstackclient_version }} main

-Name of the OpenStackClient debian repository.
+Name of the OpenStackClient Ubuntu repository.

 .. zuul:rolevar:: openstackclient_debian_packages
    :default: - python3-openstackclient